 Prospecting for work in BC

-I had held my end of the bargain up – and didn’t work for around ten months, but when it came down to finding a high paying, low-effort job in Canada, I was screwed.
-On closer inspection in Canada, I had plenty of options for work but from travelling for the better part of a year and not working one day, I was struggling to find the required motivation for serious job hunting..
+I had held my end of the bargain up with ten months of gruelling travel, but when it came down to finding a high paying, low-effort job in Canada, I was screwed.
+It was looking pretty grim.
+Asbestos mining seemed viable for a while.
+With a little more effort and less sarcasm, turned our there were plenty of options for work, but after travelling for the better part of a year work-free, I was struggling to find the motivation for serious job attitude.

-I was heading home for work and (hopefully) serious debt reduction, but mostly because I had had such an incredible year and it was really hard to think about what i would do on those other days of the week – as I had honorarily re-named every day “Saturday” for the year.
+I was heading home, aiming for severe debt reduction.
+It was such an incredible year, and it was hard to think about what I would do on those ‘other’ days of the week, rather than a continuous string of Saturdays.
 Boarding the plane was filled with mixed feelings.
-I had learnt and earned (not in monetary terms though =) so much this year that I had no idea what to do next or what would happen next.
+I had learnt so much this year that I had no idea what to do next or what would happen.

 This was it, the final leg of my journey.
 Until next time…